 Climate transition risk is clearly top of mind when researching any oil and gas company, such as Shell.
-We actively engage the management of each of our energy holdings on an ongoing basis, with particular focus on key topics, such as: i) whether emissions reductions are in line with market and societal expectations, and therefore minimize undue risk; ii) quantifying the potential downside case from the energy transition; and iii) ensuring energy transition investments can earn or exceed their cost of capital over time.
-Informed by these discussions, we develop different scenarios for oil and gas demand based on the potential progress toward decarbonizing, and then assess the robustness of our investment thesis under these scenarios.
+We actively engage the management of each of our energy holdings on an ongoing basis, with particular focus on key topics, such as: i) whether emissions reductions are in line with market and societal expectations, and therefore minimizing undue risk; ii) quantifying the potential downside case from the energy transition; and iii) ensuring energy transition investments can earn or exceed their cost of capital over time.
+Informed by these discussions, we develop different scenarios for oil and gas demand based on the potential progress toward decarbonizing, then assess the robustness of our investment thesis under these scenarios.

-In this context, it is our view that Shell has been under appreciated from an ESG investment perspective.
-This is partly because, to some extent, the marketplace misunderstands the company's efforts to future-proof the business against stranded asset risk.
-In our view, Shell is increasingly well positioned for the needs of the energy transition for the following reasons:
+It is our view that the marketplace still somewhat misunderstands Shell's efforts to future-proof the business against stranded asset risk.
+Based on our discussions with Shell management and our own diligence, we continue to view Shell as increasingly well positioned for the needs of the energy transition for the following reasons:

-- Shell has outlined a credible net zero plan by 2050.
+- 1. Shell has outlined a credible net zero plan by 2050.
 Shell has been criticized for focusing only on intensity (rather than absolute) emissions reductions targets on the pathway to net zero.
 We believe this criticism is misplaced because, by definition, net zero is an absolute target in the end.
-It is our view that Shell is being more realistic in the shorter-term targets, acknowledging (as we also believe) that gas demand will not peak for some time; - 2.
+It is our view that Shell is being more realistic in the shorter-term targets, acknowledging (as we also believe) that gas demand will not peak for some time. - 2.
 Shell is investing in areas of competitive advantage rather than trying to reinvent its business overnight and risking shareholder capital on projects where they have no competitive advantage or expertise.
-For example, Shell has positioned itself as the largest player in the liquified natural gas (LNG) value chain, an important transition fuel; - 3.
-Shell is also making some material investments in renewables through its Marketing and Renewables & Energy Solutions business line to shore-up additional opportunities for future cash flow and competitive strength.
-While the economics of carbon capture and storage (CCS) and biofuels are uncertain, both are expected to be part of the energy transition, and we believe Shell should have a natural advantage in those areas.
+For example, Shell has positioned itself as the largest player in the liquified natural gas (LNG) value chain, an important transition fuel. - 3.
+Shell is also making measured investments in transition businesses, including carbon capture and storage (CCS), biofuels, and hydrogen.
+While the economics of these businesses are still somewhat uncertain, we believe Shell should have a natural competitive advantage once the market matures.

-We added Shell to our Opportunity List, reflecting the company's improvement trajectory, while also acknowledging the nearterm investment controversy of the energy transition.
-As part of our engagement plan for Shell, we expect to see continued progress towards stated emissions reduction targets with appropriate capital discipline, as well as continued evolution of business mix given eventual runoff demand for fossil fuels.
+Shell is on our Opportunity List, reflecting the company's improvement trajectory, while also acknowledging the near-term investment controversy of the energy transition.
+As part of our engagement plan for Shell, we expect to see continued progress towards stated emissions reduction targets, with appropriate capital discipline, as well as continued evolution of business mix, given eventual runoff demand for fossil fuels.
 Shell is currently rated a 2 on our proprietary rating scale for Opportunity List names.
-This reflects that while we agree with Shell's transition plan, we also acknowledge the challenges the oil and gas industry faces in getting to Net Zero by 2050.
-We continue to discuss Shell's energy transition strategy and associated medium and long term capital allocation priorities with management.
+While we agree with Shell's transition plan, we also acknowledge the challenges the oil and gas industry faces in getting to net zero by 2050.
+We continue to discuss Shell's energy transition strategy and associated medium- and long-term capital allocation priorities with management.